mljar/mercury/README.md

 ## Mercury Pro

-Looking for dedicated support, commercial friendly license and more features?
+Looking for dedicated support, a commercial-friendly license, and more features?
 The Mercury Pro is for you.
 Please see the details at [our website](https://mljar.com/pricing).

 <p align="center">